“A YEAR? To write a blog post?”

 Building in the Step 5 non-overwhelm

-(In another blog, I’ll address shutting the business down one day a week, working on
+(In other posts, I’ll address shutting the business down each week, working on

 ‘Catch-up’ day is my biggest non-overwhelm boost.
 Try it!